ykliu2016/tidy_data_project/CodeBook.md

 * Summary & Output

 ## Environment Setting
-Before sourcing run_analysis.R, one should check the working directory is set to the folder where the script itself and the data folder (UCI HAR Dataset) are. e.g.
-MacBook-Air:tidy_data_project kurtliu$ ls -lh
-total 1344
--rw-r--r--  1 kurtliu  staff   1.5K 16 Jul 22:26 README.md
-drwxr-xr-x  8 kurtliu  staff   272B 16 Jul 22:01 UCI HAR Dataset
--rw-r--r--  1 kurtliu  staff   3.2K 16 Jul 22:43 run_analysis.R
--rw-r--r--  1 kurtliu  staff   661K 16 Jul 22:17 tidy_data.txt
+The script will automatically set the working directory to the same directory as run_analysis.R.
+Please make sure the data directory UCI HAR Dataset is located in the same directory as run_analysis.R.
+Otherwise, an error message will appear.

 It also load required libraries: reshape2 and dplyr.